tlkamp/mockbob/README.md

 hErPaDeRp
 ```

-For multiple words, use quotes:
+It supports multiple words, with no quotes necessary:

 ```shell
 # Arg